Premium Financing Life Insurance: The Complete 2025 Guide

 Conclusion

-We suggest that at a minimum, a cash value whole life policy or indexed universal life policy should be used for this type of strategy in order to offset the other risk that naturally arises from borrowing the funds.
+We suggest that at a minimum, a whole life policy built for cash value growth or indexed universal life policy should be used for this type of strategy in order to offset the other risk that naturally arises from borrowing the funds.

 Are you interested in exploring if premium financing is the right course for you?
 Please give us a call today for a complimentary strategy session.